-In this letter, titled “The Value of Not Being Sure”, Klarman describes the biggest challenge in investing today, how he’s responding to the market’s turmoil and why he considers fear of the unknown such a great motivator.
+In this letter, titled “The Value of Not Being Sure”, Klarman described the biggest challenge in investing, how he was responding to the market’s turmoil then and why he considered fear of the unknown such a great motivator.

-Here is an amazing piece from this letter…
+Here is an insightful piece from this letter –

 Time horizons have shortened even more than usual, to the point where the market’s 4:00 p.m. close seems to many like a long-term commitment.
 To maintain a truly long-term view, investors must be willing to experience significant short-term losses; without the possibility of near-term pain, there can be no long term gain.